-Danielle is a member of the Water and Districts Practice Groups.
+Danielle is a member of the Water, Districts, Business Services, and Energy and Utility Practice Groups.
 She assists clients with matters relating to certificates of convenience and necessity, water supply, water quality, and water rights in addition to providing general counsel services.

 Danielle received her B.A. in International Relations at the University of Texas at Austin while focusing her studies on renewable energy.
 During law school, she clerked with the Electric Reliability Council of Texas, the Texas Commission on Environmental Quality, the U.S. District Court for the Southern District of Texas, and private law firms.

 - Admitted to the State Bar of Texas (2020)

 - J.D., University of Houston Law Center (2020)

 - B.A. in International Relations and Global Studies, University of Texas at Austin (2015)